skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Connectors.md

     **Available Keys** dropdown appears.
 Choose a key from the dropdown.
 See Delphix Masking APIs for information on uploading public keys to the masking engine.

-!!! info
-    "Local" File Connectors have restricted access to the local (Masking Engine) file system.
-By default, the Path for "Local" File Connectors is automatically prepended with /mnt/; in other words, they are restricted to /mnt and its sub-directories.